btf-org/flank/README.md

 ## The Anti-Pitch

 Flank is an 80/20 tool.
-It is a wrapper around the command line, and then a simple interface on top of that.
-It is necessarily limited by 1) OS-level resource limits and 2) UI/UX simplicity.
+If your primary use cases lie outside the 80% of common use cases, you should probably use another tool.

 Limitations across various use cases: